My N Scale Freight Car Roster

 AAR Interchange Rules by Year

 1972: Final date for ACI labels required in interchange.
-AAR recommends single-panel COTS stencils, for new & rebuilt cars
+AAR recommends single-panel COTS stencils for new & rebuilt cars.
+Roller bearings are required for all cars with 6-1/2″ by 11″ journals.

-1974: Running boards to be removed from all cars (extended).
-Two-panel COTS stencil required by FRA, all cars
+1974: All cars with an axle loading greater than 55,000 lbs must have roller bearings.
+Running boards (roof walks) are to be removed from all cars (later extended to 1983).
+Two-panel COTS stencil is required by FRA for all cars.

 1978: White dot/yellow dot wheel inspection begins.
-ACI labels are no longer required for interchange
+ACI labels no longer required for interchange.

 1981: White dot/yellow dot wheel inspection ends